-Face painting as a career may be unfamiliar to a lot of people.
-If it was familiar to most people–like, if they once had to decide between becoming an airline pilot or a face painter– I would have to question their academic skills and general life choices.
+Face painting is an art.
+As a career choice, it may be unfamiliar to most.
+If it was familiar to most people–like if they once had to decide between becoming an airline pilot or a face painter– I would have to question their academic skills and general life choices.

-Now that I am retired, I spend a lot of time trying to think of things I can do to earn money.
-When I’ll have time for them is the subject for another day, as I am busier doing nothing than I ever was when eight hours of my time belonged to someone else, namely, The Man.
+Now that I’m retired, I try to think of things I can do to earn money.
+When I’ll have time to do them is a subject for another day.
+I’m busier doing nothing than I ever was when eight hours of my time belonged to The Man.

-Face painting, like everything else we do, requires insurance.
-I intend to buy a policy when I begin to do it professionally (“Professionally” is a Latin word meaning, “there’s a fee for this.”)
+Like everything else, it requires insurance.
+I will buy a policy when I become a professional face painter (“Professional” is a Latin word meaning, “there’s a fee for this.”)

-Clown insurance is available to face painters, and is a clear oxymoron, but a policy ensures that should I poke someone in the eye with a brush, I can pay their hospital bill.
-With a clown insurance policy securely tucked under my red curls, the insurance company can bet their big shoes I will be tempted to do just that.
-Someone will blow a horn behind me as I bend over to pick up my baggy trousers from the ground, I will jump up in alarm and poke someone right in the kisser.
+Clown insurance is available to face painters.
+A policy would ensure that should I poke someone in the eye with a brush, I can pay the resultant hospital bill.
+With a clown insurance policy securely tucked under my red curls, the insurance company can bet their big shoes I may do just that.
+Someone will blow a horn behind me as I bend over to pick up my baggy trousers from the ground, I will jump up in alarm and poke someone right in the kisser with a paint brush.

 This head looks like a female, but is devoid of hair, eyebrows, and everything else that counts.
-It is flat on one side, and has a hole in the back of it, for purposes of which I remain unaware, but which I use to twirl my muse around on my finger while her face is drying.
+It is flat and has a hole in the back, for purposes of which I remain unaware.
+I use the hole to twirl my muse on my finger while her face is drying.

-She does not clean up well, even with water-based kiddy paint on her.
+She does not clean up well, even with water-based kiddy paint.
 The blue and the red colors stained her.
 Nothing, not bleach, alcohol, or a mighty scrubbing with Comet, will take out the stains.
-I sent her back, and asked for a replacement and some instructions on her proper use.
+I sent her back and asked for a replacement and some instructions on her proper use.
 Last I heard, she was suing me.
 Her attorney should know that hole was there when she arrived at my house.

-Plotzing isn’t just for Jewish grandparents; Christian relatives plotz a lot, too, but since Christian relatives save their judgments for more serious matters, their voices aren’t heard in these parts quite as often.
+Plotzing isn’t just for Jewish grandparents; Christian relatives plotz, too, but since Christian relatives save their judgments for more serious matters, their voices aren’t heard in these parts as often.

 This is not a career choice that high school counselors typically advise students about.
-Nevertheless, face painting is better than serving fries at the drive through window; there is just less chance for advancement.
+Nevertheless, face painting is better than serving fries at the drive through window, even if there is less chance for advancement.

-I pondered on this as a new part time career for several months, after a friend told me his wife does it.
-He mentioned that the tellers at the bank eye her askance when she comes in after a busy weekend to deposit a fistful of dollars covered in glitter.
+I pondered on face painting as a part time career for several months after a friend told me his wife does it.
+He mentioned that bank tellers eye her askance when she comes in after a busy weekend to deposit a fistful of dollars covered in glitter.
 Naturally, I wanted to know how she came to have glittery dollars.

-The last time I took a class in anything this questionable was when I signed up to learn how to deal blackjack.
+The last time I took a class in anything this questionable was when I learned how to deal blackjack.
 Before that, it was a class in real estate.
-There is no comparison, I know; if I thought pole dancing would net me more sales in houses, I would sign up for a class in it.
+There is no comparison, I know, but if I thought pole dancing would net me more sales in houses, I would sign up for a class in it.

 Face painting is something I want to do after we move to the country.
 I figure competition is nil among the ranch set.
-I also want to be a mobile face painter, and do it while we are on road trips in the RV.
-If we pass a fair, I hop out with my little paint set, grab a unicorn stencil, and watch the dollar bills roll in.
+I also want to be a mobile face painter; do it while we are on road trips in the RV.
+If we pass a fair, I could hop out with my paint set, grab a unicorn stencil, and watch the dollar bills roll in.
 My mother would be proud.

 Sales was never my strong suit, which is where face painting comes in.
-If hawking my face painting skills is required, my fees will be a lot higher.
+If I have to actively hawk my face painting skills, my fees will be higher.